nuagenetworks/nuage-kubernetes/kubernetes-ha-deployment/README.md

 ```

-# Pre-Installation Steps in VSD
+# Pre-Installation Steps on VSD

 1. Login to VSD UI as csproot and create an Enterprise "kubernetes".